-How much should a 2-month-old poop daily?
-My 2 month old is suddenly not pooping as frequently and I am worried that something is wrong.
+How much should a 2-month-old baby poop daily?
+My 2-month-old is suddenly not pooping as frequently and I am worried that something is wrong.

 Normal Pooping Habits For 2-Month-Old Babies

-At around the age of 2 months, babies tend to start pooping much less often, especially if breastfed.
+At around the age of 2 months, babies tend to start pooping much less often than before, especially if breastfed.

 When newborn, breastfed babies may very well pass stools many times per day, even after every feeding; day and night.